manyi8634/manyi-design/components/grid/index.en-US.md

 ## API

-If the Ant Design grid layout component does not meet your needs, you can use the excellent layout components of the community:
+If the Manyi Design grid layout component does not meet your needs, you can use the excellent layout components of the community:

 - [react-flexbox-grid](http://roylee0704.github.io/react-flexbox-grid/)
 - [react-blocks](https://github.com/whoisandy/react-blocks/)